FormShantonu/NodeJs/node_interview_note.md

 In JavaScript, event-driven programming is based on the concept of callbacks.
 A callback is a function passed as an argument to another function and  executed when a certain event occurs.
 For example, a web application might have a function  called when the user clicks a button.
 This function would execute a callback when the "click" event occurs.

+* Benefits:
+  1. Asynchronous operations: Efficiently handles tasks without blocking the main process.
+  2. Scalability: Can handle high loads by distributing event processing across multiple processes or machines.
+  3. Modularity: Encourages the development of loosely coupled, reusable components.
+  4. Real-time updates: Enables applications to respond immediately to changes in data or user interactions.

 >What does the runtime environment mean in Node.js?